RedisLabs/redislabs-docs/content/embeds/cluster-setup.md

     {{< note >}}
 - Depending on your browser, you may see a certificate error.
 You can safely continue to the web console.
-- If you see an error from nginx, try again after a few minutes.
+- If the server does not show the login screen, try again after a few minutes.
     {{< /note >}}

 1. Click **Setup** to start the node configuration steps.